marcioferlan/vraptor4js-plugin/README.md

 In case your REST services are provided by an application in a different domain/subdomain (like ```api.domain.com```), you'll need CORS support enabled in order to access them.

-In web.xml, just add these properties as appropriate to enable it:
+In web.xml, add the properties bellow with the appropriate values:

 ```
 <!-- V4js CORS Support -->